-Biden and Netanyahu hold ‘productive’ call amid Middle East violence
+Biden speaks with Netanyahu, pledges ‘ironclad’ support for Israel

-White House says the two leaders discussed confrontation with Iran in 30-minute conversation.
+White House says the leaders discussed confrontation with Iran in 30-minute conversation that included Kamala Harris.

-Washington, DC – United States President Joe Biden and Israeli Prime Minister Benjamin Netanyahu have held a “productive” 30-minute call, the White House says, amid an escalation of violence across the Middle East.
+Washington, DC – United States President Joe Biden has reaffirmed his “ironclad” support for Israel during a phone call with Prime Minister Benjamin Netanyahu, the White House says, amid an escalation of violence in Gaza and Lebanon.

-The call between the two leaders on Wednesday was their first publicly announced conversation since August.
+The call between the two leaders on Wednesday lasted 30 minutes and was their first publicly announced conversation since August.

+The White House said in a statement that Vice President Kamala Harris, who is running to succeed him in the US presidential election next month, joined the call.

+“The president affirmed his ironclad commitment to Israel’s security,” it added.
+“He condemned unequivocally Iran’s ballistic missile attack against Israel on October 1.”

-“It was direct.
-It was productive,” White House spokeswoman Karine Jean-Pierre said of the call.
-“They discussed a range of issues.”
+White House spokeswoman Karine Jean-Pierre had described the talks as “direct” and “productive”.

-The call was made as Israel considers an attack against Iran in response to Iranian ballistic missile launches that targeted Israeli military sites on October 1.
+The call was made as Israel considers an attack against Iran in response to the ballistic missile launches that targeted Israeli military sites last week.

 Jean-Pierre said Biden and Netanyahu had “discussions” about the confrontation with Iran without providing further details.